keyPress

-You can also use keyPress elements to listen for trigger signals from an external device like a scanner that arrive as keyboard inputs.
-To do this set registerTrigger = <cd>true<cd> to register inputs as triggers instead of responses from subject.
-You can set elements in the same trial to start/end from either responses or triggers (element properties start/end).
-However, for triggers you can also set later trials to start at fixed times from trigger with zero drift (trial object property start).
+You can also use keyPress elements to listen for synchronization signals from an external device like a scanner that arrive as keyboard inputs.
+To do this set registerTrigger = <cd>true<cd> to register inputs as triggers instead of responses from subject, and n_device below to specify the device to listen to.
+Most commonly then set syncExperiment = <cd>true<cd> to tell the element to synchronize the experiment at trigger.
+You can then set the timing of any element in the trial (element properties start/end field t_sync) and/or subsequent trial timing (trial object property start field t_sync) from sync.

 See also textInput elements.